-(z) Series 2015A
+(x) Series 2015A Bonds

 On July 30, 2015, the Tollway issued \$400,000,000 of Toll Highway Senior Revenue Bonds, 2015 Series A. This issuance was the fourth bond sale utilized to finance capital projects in the Move Illinois Program.
 The bonds also financed a deposit to the Debt Reserve Account and costs of issuance.
-The bonds were sold as serial bonds maturing on January 1 of each of the years 2027 through 2040.
+The bonds were sold as serial bonds maturing on January 1 of each of the years 2027 through 2037 and a term bond maturing January 1, 2040.
 All bonds were sold bearing a 5.0% interest rate.
 The bonds were sold at yields which produced an Original Issue Premium of \$39,445,649.
 The bonds are subject to optional redemption on or after July 1, 2025 at a redemption price of 100% of the principal amount plus accrued interest.
-The bonds are not insured.
-The final maturity of the bonds is January 1, 2040.
+The term bond maturing January 1, 2040 is subject to sinking fund redemption prior to maturity.
+The bonds were not insured.

-(aa) Series 2015B
+(y) Series 2015B Bonds

 On December 17, 2015, the Tollway issued \$400,000,000 of Toll Highway Senior Revenue Bonds, 2015 Series B. This issuance was the fifth bond sale utilized to finance capital projects in the Move Illinois Program.
 The bonds also financed a deposit to the Debt Reserve Account and costs of issuance.
-The bonds were sold as serial bonds maturing on January 1 of each of the years 2027 through 2040.
+The bonds were sold as serial bonds maturing on January 1 of each of the years 2027 through 2037 and a term bond maturing January 1, 2040.
 All bonds were sold bearing a 5.0% interest rate.
 The bonds were sold at yields which produced an Original Issue Premium of \$47,418,612.
 The bonds are subject to optional redemption on or after January 1, 2026 at a redemption price of 100% of the principal amount plus accrued interest.
-The bonds are not insured.
-The final maturity of the bonds is January 1, 2040.
+The term bond maturing January 1, 2040 is subject to sinking fund redemption prior to maturity.
+The bonds were not insured.